markdwags/Razor/help/docs/guide/index.md

 Assistant.Macros.EndIfAction
 ```

-With a Razor script, it becomes:
+With a UO Razor script, it becomes:

 ```razor
 skill 'detecthidden'